 Can medical negligence lead to amputation?

 Amputation is a life-changing injury and one that involves a considerable period of readjustment.
-There are several factors which can lead to the loss of a limb, one of which is unfortunately medical negligence.
+There are several factors which can lead to the loss or amputation of a limb, one of which is unfortunately medical negligence.

 If the blood supply to a limb is seriously compromised, medical staff must deal with the situation.
-This can occur without medical negligence being the cause, for example following Compartment Syndrome.
-However it’s important that it’s recognised quickly.
+This can occur without medical negligence being the cause, for example, following compartment syndrome.
+However, it’s important that it’s recognised quickly.

-A failure to diagnose Compartment Syndrome promptly can mean that the tissue is damaged and amputation may be needed to avoid the limb becoming gangrenous.
+A failure to diagnose compartment syndrome promptly can mean that the tissue is damaged and amputation may be needed to avoid the limb becoming gangrenous.

-When shock occurs after sepsis the medication given to raise blood pressure constricts the small blood vessels sometimes to the extent that the blood supply to the extremities, such as fingers and toes, is lost resulting in the need to amputate them.
+When shock occurs after sepsis, the medication given to raise blood pressure constricts the small blood vessels sometimes to the extent that the blood supply to the extremities, such as fingers and toes, is lost resulting in the need to amputate them.
 Sepsis is most likely to occur following abdominal, kidney and blood stream infections or meningitis.

 Our specialist medical negligence solicitors have extensive experience helping clients who have suffered the consequences of amputation.
 We understand how stressful it is to come to terms with a loss of limb and can help you to access support and information outside of the legal process.

 Whilst amputation is not always the result of medical negligence, sometimes amputation or loss of limb is avoidable.

 For help and advice on making a loss of limb or amputation claim, call our medical negligence solicitors in Bristol on 0117 325 2929.
 Alternatively, complete our online enquiry form and a member of the team will get back to you.